CS 332

 end

 Suppose the above statements were saved in an M-File named forTest.m and then executed in the Command Window.
-The final values stored in the variables randomNums, numbers, numbers2D and sum are shown in the following printout:
+An example of the final values stored in the variables randomNums, numbers, numbers2D, and sum is shown in the following printout:

 >> randomNums